tech-conferences/conference-data/PULL_REQUEST_TEMPLATE.md

 Thanks for creating a new Pull Request for this repository.

-To get the conferce as fast as possible into confs.tech please consider the following things.
+To get the conference as fast as possible into confs.tech please consider the following things.

 ## Checklist for your change
 - [ ] does not delete another conference